Running Ulula

 movie

-parameter, the function outputs frames at a user-defined rate and combines them into a movie at the end of the simulation.
+parameter, the function outputs frames at a user-defined rate and combines them into a movie at the end of the simulation.- Parameters:

-This function demonstrates another style of 1D plotting where the solution is averaged in radial bins.
+This function demonstrates a style of 1D plotting where the solution is averaged in radial bins.